-Another great tool is using social media to talk about what your company will be featuring at the event.
+Other great ways to make your business stand out include using social media to share what your company will be featuring at the event.
 This is especially effective if you are launching a new product or holding live product demonstrations.

 At the event

-Regardless of the type of event, you want your business to stand out from the crowd.
-At trade shows, business banners, colorful signs, and other types of displays are one of the best ways to make that happen.
+At trade shows, business banners, colorful signs, and other types of displays are some of the top ways to make your business stand out.

 Place reminders throughout the venue.
 Business events tend to have a lot of booths, seminars, displays, and networking events for attendees to visit.
 Placing signs in different places throughout the venue will remind people to stop by your booth.
 Be sure to use high-quality printing and graphics to attract attention.